apurv101/task_execution_engine/hld_doc_v2.md

 3. **Next Actions Determination**:

-   - The LLM Interface processes the sub-task description, detected GUI elements, and action history to generate the next actions.
+   - The LLM Interface processes the instruction description, detected GUI elements, and action history to generate the next actions.

 4. **Action History Update**:

-   - Updates the `action_history` for the sub-task in the `sub_tasks` collection.
+   - Updates the `action_history` for the instruction in the `instructions` collection.

 5. **Response to Desktop Application**: